hrmn-preet/Yelp-Reviews-Sentiment-Analysis-using-Large-Language-Models/README.md

 **Warmup Steps:** Used a warmup phase to gradually increase the learning rate at the beginning of training, helping the model to stabilize.

-## Logistic Regression Results on manual tokenized dataset
+## Logistic Regression Results on the manual tokenized dataset

-The logistic regression gave 54.98% accuracy which is lower than pre-trained model.
-The tokenization and preprocessing was done manually.
+The logistic regression gave 54.98% accuracy which is lower than the pre-trained model.
+The tokenization and preprocessing were done manually.

 <p align="center" margin-top="20px" margin-bottom="20px">
 <img src="https://github.com/hrmn-preet/llm-project/blob/main/images/lr.png" width="50%">